Real Estate vs Gold: Which Has Been the Better Store of Value?

 - Real estate's apparent appreciation is largely a monetary illusion created by currency debasement

-- A balanced approach considering both assets provides optimal protection against monetary uncertainty
+- A balanced approach combining both assets provides optimal protection against monetary and geopolitical uncertainty

 The Battle of Hard Assets: Real Estate vs Gold